rsliu-xx/rsliu-xx.github.io/_pages/about.md

         </a>
     </div>
     <div class="text">
         <p>This video shows a combined task and motion planner (TAMP) for a robot arm to work with a bending machine in 3D metal wire curving tasks commonly found in manufacturing and medical fields.
-Our method converts a 3D curve to a bending set and generates the feasible bending sequence, machine usage, robotic grasp poses, and pick-and-place arm motion considering the combined task and motion level constraints.
-Compared with previous deformable linear object shaping work that relied on forces provided by robotic arms, the proposed method is suitable for the material with high stiffness. </p>
+Our method converts a 3D curve to a bending set and generates the feasible bending sequence, machine usage, robotic grasp poses, and pick-and-place arm motion considering the combined task and motion level constraints. </p>
     </div>
 </div>